Passiflora (Passion Vine)

 • Brazil: Legal as traditional medicine

-Most countries recognize Passiflora as safe for consumption and sale.
-Some nations require specific import documentation or product registration for commercial sales, but personal use remains unrestricted.
-The herb consistently appears on “Generally Recognized as Safe” lists worldwide.
+Most countries recognize Passiflora as safe for consumption.
+Some nations require import documentation for commercial shipments, but personal use remains unrestricted.
+The herb appears on “Generally Recognized as Safe” lists in multiple regions.

-The legal standing has remained stable for decades across jurisdictions.
-However, regulations can evolve.
-Always verify current local laws before international purchases or travel, especially when crossing borders with herbal products4.
+This favorable legal standing has remained stable for decades.
+However, regulations can change.
+Always verify current local laws before making international purchases or traveling with herbal products4.

 References